Horatius Cocles: Horatius at the bridge

 Livy's version has him uttering this prayer to Father Tiber: "Tiberinus, holy father, I pray thee to receive into thy propitious stream these arms and this thy warrior."

-Horatius was awarded a crown for his valor (akin to a modern military decoration) and conducted into the city by a singing crowd joined by a grateful city.
-Horatius was now disabled and so could no longer serve in the army or hold public office, but he was provided "as much of the public land as he himself could plow around in one day with a yoke of oxen," and each citizen of Rome was obligated to give him one day's ration of food.
-He would also be honoured with a bronze statue in the comitium.
+Horatius was awarded a crown for his valor, and conducted into the city by a singing crowd joined by a grateful city.
+Horatius was now disabled, and so could no longer serve in the army or hold public office, but he was provided "as much of the public land as he himself could plow around in one day with a yoke of oxen," and each citizen of Rome was obligated to give him one day's ration of food.
+He was also honoured with a bronze statue in the comitium.
 (Note: Pliny, xxxiv.
 11: "It was for a very different, and more important reason, that the statue of Horatius Cocles was erected, he having singly prevented the enemy from passing the important Sublician bridge.")

-Polybius' account uses Horatius as an example of the men who have "devoted themselves to inevitable death...to save the lives of other citizens....[H]e threw himself into the river with his armor, and there lost his life as he had designed."
+In the account related by Polybius, Horatius did not survive his leap into the Tiber.
+He describes Horatius as an example of the men who have "devoted themselves to inevitable death... to save the lives of other citizens....
+[H]e threw himself into the river with his armor, and there lost his life as he had designed."